mikemater01/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-THis is a file with more tasks on pointers, arrays and strings
+# C - Pointers Arrays and strings

+In this project, I learned what pointers arrays and strings are, and how to use them effectively.